named-data/NDN-CCL-API/memory-content-cache.rst

     :Parameters:

         - `face`
-            The Face to use to call registerPrefix and which will call the OnInterest callback.
+            The Face to use to call registerPrefix and which will call the onInterest callback.

         - `cleanupIntervalMilliseconds`
             (optional) The interval in milliseconds